xfbs/tmux-rs/README.md

 - flipped == args_type::ARGS_NONE instead of flipped != args_type::ARGS_NONE
 - flipped != 0 instead of == 0 for coverting from !int_like_value in conditional
 - incorrect translation of for loop with continue to while with continue and increment at end; increment isn't applied (cmd_find)
+- incorrect translation of cmd_entry args_parse cb None, when should have been Some(cb): after translating cmd-display-menu immediately aborts on start

 - memcpy_(&raw mut tmp as *mut i8, in_, end); should have been: memcpy_(tmp, in_, end)
   -  because I switched to a pointer instead of buffer,but didn't change memcpy code